AstraZeneca/jazzy/docs/api.rst

      'sa': 0.0,
      'idx': 2}]

-Hydrogen Bond Strength Depiction
+Hydrogen-bond Strength Depiction
 """"""""""""""""""""""""""""""""
-Creates an SVG rendering of the molecule with its atomistic hydrogen bond donor and acceptor strengths from an input SMILES string.
+Creates an SVG rendering of the molecule with its atomistic hydrogen-bond donor and acceptor strengths from an input SMILES string.
 Note that, if the SMILES cannot be processed, the function raises a *JazzyError*.
 The depiction function accepts parameters to:

 1. Create a two- or three-dimensional depiction (e.g. ``flatten_molecule=True`` generates a 2D molecule)
 2. Exclude specified types of strengths (e.g. ``ignore_sa=True`` excludes acceptor strengths from the rendering)